One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Experimental evaluation

-\textbf{Benchmarks and datasets.} Existing benchmarks \citep{betae, efok_dataset} comprise formulas with simple structures, thereby impeding the comprehensive evaluation and~advancement of novel methodologies.
-We~address this gap by creating new datasets on top of well-established benchmarks, consisting of queries with demanding structural complexity.
-Specifically, we generate formulas mentioning up~to~20 distinct terms, allowing the presence of multiple cycles, non-anchored leaves, long-distance reasoning steps, and multi-way conjunctions (see \Cref{fig:vcq_examples}).
-The generation process is described in \Cref{app:dataset_generation}.
-Building on the existing CQA datasets, we propose two novel benchmarks for QAC: FB15k-237-QAC and~\mbox{NELL-QAC}, each divided into 9 splits, consisting of small and large formulas.
-For the task of QAR, we observe that many instances of the simpler query structures, inherited from existing CQA benchmarks, admit easy answers, i.e.~have at least one satisfying assignment supported entirely by observed facts.
+For \textbf{QAR}, we observe that many instances of the simpler query structures, inherited from existing CQA benchmarks, admit easy answers, i.e.~have at least one satisfying assignment supported entirely by observed facts.
 Combined with their limited structural complexity, this makes them trivial under the QAR objective, which only requires recovering a~single correct answer.
 To evaluate reasoning under incompleteness and structural difficulty, we introduce new benchmarks: FB15k-237-QAR and NELL-QAR, consisting of large formulas with up to three free variables.
-In QAC, we focus exclusively on single-variable instances, as multi-variable cases reduce trivially to the single-variable setting.
-For example, \(\langle Q(x_1,x_2), (a_1, a_2), G\rangle\) is equivalent to a single-variable instance \(\langle Q(x_1, a_2/x_2), a_1, G\rangle\), as they both ask if \( \Tilde{G} \models Q(a_1/x_1, a_2/x_2)\).

 \textbf{Baselines.} As the baselines for the small-query split on our QAC task, we choose the state-of-the-art solutions from CQA capable of handling the classification objective: QTO \citep{qto}, FIT \citep{fit}, GNN-QE \citep{gnn-qe} and \textsc{UltraQuery} \citep{galkin2024ultraquery}.
-Considering the large-query splits, we were surprised to notice that no existing approaches can be applied in this setting, as none of them can simultaneously: 1) efficiently handle \textbf{cyclic} queries and 2) produce \textbf{calibrated} probability estimates, without the knowledge of the trivial answers.
+Considering the large-query splits, we notice that no existing approaches can be applied in this setting, as none of them can simultaneously: 1) efficiently handle \textbf{cyclic} queries and 2) produce \textbf{calibrated} probability estimates, without the knowledge of the trivial answers\footnote{See \Cref{app:baseline_discussion} for a detailed explanation.}.
+Hence, we furthermore use an SQL engine, implemented by DuckDB \citep{duckdb}, reasoning over the observable graph. {For~the~same reasons, extended by the need of reasoning over queries with multiple variables, we consider \emph{only} the SQL engine as the baseline for QAR experiments.} In both cases, we limit the processing time to 60 seconds, ensuring termination in a reasonable time.
+Additional evaluations ablating the impact of this timeout, using 30, 60, and 120 seconds thresholds, are included in \Cref{app:extended_evaluation}.
+Training details for the considered baselines are provided in \Cref{sec:used_complex_lp}.